sudarsunkannan/CS519/homework1/homework1.md

 ## PART 2
 ---------
 In the second part, we will study the cost of page fault.
-Remember that the OS allocates pages on-demand -- first time a page is accessed (touched) after allocation.
+Remember that Linux OS allocates pages **on-demand** -- first time a page is accessed (touched) after allocation.
 First, you will allocate a large 2GB memory-mapped region which is also page-aligned.
 Next, you will touch (write) the first byte of each page sequentially and measure the avergage cost of accessing a page (i.e., page fault cost).